 - Easy access to all your stuff: You can simply unzip the zipper and get to whatever you need quickly.
 No need to totally unpack your bag when you need to get to something.

 - Extra Pockets: Most bags of this style include a lot of extra pockets on the outside of the bag.
 This is nice because you will have easy access to the items that you use often.

 - Easy to Organize: Packing cubes work very well with this style of backpack so it makes organizing your stuff so much simpler.
 Click here to read my post about packing and organizing your backpack.

 - Zippers can break: The zipper is one of the weakest points.
 Higher quality backpacks use heavy-duty zippers that can withstand more abuse, but zipper breakage is still a concern.

 - Zipper Are Less Waterproof: Water can get in through the zipper.
 A lot of high quality bags now come with waterproof zippers or you can buy a waterproof rain cover.

 - Poorer Fit: Some people complain that these packs are too wide and less comfortable (but this isn’t generally a big problem).

-- Poor Support System: Front-loaders were designed as luggage so the support system tend to be lesser quality.
-The bag will become more uncomfortable on longer treks but most people won’t be wearing their backpack around for that long.
+- Poor Support System: Front-loaders were designed as luggage so the support system tends to be lesser quality.
+The bag will become more uncomfortable on longer treks, but most people won’t be wearing their backpack around for that long.

 - Packable: These bags are easy to pack/unpack and keep organized.

-- Shoulder Strap: There have been many times when I wished I could easily throw my bag over my shoulder and these type of bags are perfect for that.
+- Shoulder Strap: There have been many times when I wished I could easily throw my bag over my shoulder and this type of bag is perfect for that.

 - Suspension System: The backpack straps are not as advanced as what you’d find in a traditional hiking backpack.
 Although, I don’t think it is too terribly important since you’ll rarely have your backpack on your back for long periods of time.